survivejs/site/posts/16-cerebral-interview.md

 I am going a bit off trail here!
 What I want to emphasize here is that addressbar lowers the threshold for developers.
 The threshold to explore urls in new ways.
 Creating new experiences and evolve urls to mean something more.
 Not just “what view to display”, but for example “what signal to trigger” like the Cerebral-Router.

 ## At the moment a lot of architecture related innovation seems to happen.
-What do you think of alternative approaches such as [mobservable](https://mweststrate.github.io/mobservable/) or [redux](http://redux.js.org/)?
+What do you think of alternative approaches such as [MobX](https://mobxjs.github.io/mobx/) or [Redux](http://redux.js.org/)?

 So I think a lot of innovation lately has been improving stores in Flux.
 It can be a bit difficult to reason about them.
-Projects like Mobservable and Redux do exactly this.
+Projects like MobX and Redux do exactly this.
 They make it easier to reason about how to store state.
 It is amazing to see how much attention Redux has gotten.
 The community is enthusiastic and contributes a lot with their own ideas.
 Kudos to Dan for inspiring so many developers and handling it so well!

-Personally I have not dived into Mobservable and Redux.
+Personally I have not dived into MobX and Redux.
 For me it was Baobab that made the difference, which had an earlier release.
 It is a single immutable state tree storing all the state of your application.

-So both Redux and Mobservable make Flux simpler.
+So both Redux and MobX make Flux simpler.
 That said, I think there are still challenges to tackle.
 I am going to compare these two projects to Cerebral, but only to highlight what Cerebral does.
 I am not saying that any of them are bad.

 Both the solutions mentioned here hides state from the other state entities.
 It being reducers or stores.
 Take note that Redux does indeed produce a single state tree by combining its reducers.
 But inside a reducer, you do not have access to the whole tree as far as I know.